MinaGirgis2000/CalculatorApp/README.md

 - The language used is Java.
 The reason for this is that I'm currently just trying to upgrade my programming skills.

-- A huge thanks to my friend @TeraBot452 for helping on making this into an actually app, you can check him out here, @TeraBot452
+- A huge thanks to my friend Rahul Chandra for helping on making this into an actually app, you can check him out here, https://github.com/xXTeraXx

 Controls:
 - Each number key will correspond with it's number (Obviously)